 What is a multi-currency account?

-A multi-currency account is a bank account that allows you to hold, send, and receive multiple currencies.
+A multi-currency account is a financial account that allows you to hold, send, and receive multiple currencies.
 For small businesses that operate internationally or have customers in multiple countries, a multi-currency account can be a valuable tool.

-Multi-currency accounts are also sometimes called foreign currency accounts and are offered by both traditional banks and financial service providers.
+Multi-currency accounts are also sometimes called foreign currency accounts and are offered by both traditional institutions and newage financial service providers.
 A multi-currency account can save a lot of time, money and effort for any business that deals with multiple currencies in their day-to-day operations.
 The account gives several benefits including:

 1) Reduced currency exchange rates and fees 2) Well-defined reconciliation and accounting 3) Access to managing currency fluctuations to their benefit 4) Leveraging the simplicity of one account and interface

 The best thing about these accounts is that you don’t have to be physically present to get started.
-There are financial service providers and digital banks that enable you to simply open an account online and start using it right away.
+There are financial service providers and digital platforms that enable you to simply open an account online and start using it right away.